RajkumarKarnakar/adv-java-exercise/README.md

-- 👋 Hi, I’m @RajkumarKarnakar
+- 👋 Hi, I’m Rajkumar Karnakar
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning at cdac
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me rajkumar.karnakar@gmail.com

 <!---
 RajkumarKarnakar/RajkumarKarnakar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.